 Kingscote, built between 1839 and 1841, is a classic mansion and landmark of the Gothic Revival style in American architecture.
 Kingscote is considered to be one of the first of the summer cottages to be built in Newport starting during what was known as “the cottage boom”.
 In 1893 a man by the name George Noble Jones commissioned architect Richard Upjohn to build his cottage.
 At the outbreak of the Civil War, Jones and his family left their Newport home and never returned.
 It was sold and eventually left to a man by the name of David King who had the cottage enlarged.
 Today it is a rare example of a Gothic Revival house and landscape setting preserved intact with original family collections.

-This opulent building is clearly one of the most famous mansions in Newport.
+This opulent estate is clearly one of the most famous mansions in Newport.
 Living up to its name, this "summer cottage" used 500,000 cubic feet of marble in its construction by the Vanderbilts.
-William L Vanderbilt had this mansion designed and built as a birthday present for his wife’s 39th birthday.
+William L Vanderbilt had this home designed and built as a birthday present for his wife’s 39th birthday.
 He was also the brother of Cornelius II who owns the Breakers.
 The house was also designed by the architect Richard Morris Hunt, inspired by the Petit Trianon at Versailles.
 The cost of the house was reported to be around $11 million, of which $7 million was spent on 500,000 cubic feet of marble.
 It was a social and architectural landmark that set the pace for Newport's subsequent transformation from a quiet summer colony of wooden houses to the legendary resort of opulent stone palaces.

 Commissioned by Nevada silver heiress Theresa Fair Oelrichs in 1899, architect Stanford White modeled Rosecliff after the Grand Trianon, the garden retreat of French kings at Versailles.
 After this home was completed in 1902, at a reported cost of $2.5 million, Mrs. Oelrichs hosted fabulous parties here, including a fairy tale dinner and a party featuring famed magician Harry Houdini.
 This tradition continues on today with many wedding and social events taking place inside and on the grounds of the mansion.
 In addition, many Hollywood films have been shot on location at Rosecliff such as the Great Gatsby, True Lies, Amistad and most recently 27 Dresses.
 It was purchased by billionaire CEO Larry Ellison a few years ago and is currently in the process of being completely restored to include an upstairs residence and downstairs museum to house his private art collection.

 Former home of American tobacco heiress, Doris Duke.
 It sits majestically atop a rocky outcropping at the end of Newport's famous Cliff Walk and has beautiful ocean vistas from just about every room.
 The stunning oceanfront Newport RI mansion still maintains the look and charm as when it was occupied by Ms. Duke, including personal items and original furnishings.
 One of the area's most remarkable collections of private art.
 A truly astounding display of wealth in one location.
 A must see while visiting Newport RI.